Does the Solo 401k get its own EIN, separate from the EIN of my business?

 List quoted from the US Department of Labor (DOL) resource below:

-Independent contractors (workers who appropriately receive a 1099 instead of a W-2) do not affect Solo 401k eligibility
+Independent contractors (workers who receive a 1099 instead of a W-2) do not affect Solo 401k eligibility

 Adopting your Solo 401k plan with the business that provides you with the largest amount of earned income will maximize the contributions you can make to the plan.